followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onRowClick.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [rowClick](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Events/#rowClick) event.
+A function that is executed when a user clicks a row.
 <!--/shortDescription-->

 <!--fullDescription-->
-The **rowClick** event fires when a user clicks a grid row.
-When implementing a handling function for this event, use the object passed to this function as its parameter.
-Among the fields of this object, you can find data relating to the clicked row.

-Alternatively, you can navigate to a specific URL when the **rowClick** event fires.
-For this purpose, assign this URL to the **onRowClick** option.

-[note]If there are any internal grid handlers for the row click, the **rowClick** event fires only after these handlers are executed.
-In this case, the **handled** field of the handler function parameter is set to **true**.

-In addition, you can perform certain actions when a user clicks a cell.
-For this purpose, handle the [cellClick](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Events/#cellClick) event.
-Note that the **cellClick** fires before the **rowClick**.
+Prior to this function, the widget executes the [onCellClick](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onCellClick) function and sometimes internal functions.
+You can use the **handled** field to check whether internal functions were executed.

-[note] When the clicked row is in the editing state, or switches to the editing state, the **rowClick** event will not fire.
-Instead, you can use the **cellClick**.
+[note] When the clicked row is in the editing state or switches to this state, the **onRowClick** function is not executed.
+Instead, specify the **onCellClick** function.
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->
 <!--typeFunctionParamDescription1-->
-Information about the event.
+Information about the event that caused the function's execution.
 <!--/typeFunctionParamDescription1-->
 <!--typeFunctionParamName1_field1-->component<!--/typeFunctionParamName1_field1-->
 <!--typeFunctionParamType1_field1-->DOMComponent<!--/typeFunctionParamType1_field1-->